developerforce/salesforce-dx-pipeline-sample/README.md

 8. Create an unlocked package in your hub org:

 ```
-sfdx force:package2:create -n <your package name here> -d "My package yo" -o Unlocked -e -u <your hub org alias here>
+sfdx force:package:create -n <PACKAGE_NAME> -d <PACKAGE_DESCRIPTION> -t Unlocked -e -v <DEV_HUB_USERNAME>
 ```

-9. Update the `sfdx-project.json` to use your package ID.

-10. Run `./setup.sh`.
+9. Run `./setup.sh`.

-11. Open your pipeline: `heroku pipelines:open <YOURPIPELINENAME>`
+10. Open your pipeline: `heroku pipelines:open <PIPELINE_NAME>`

-6. For the development stage, click the expansion button and then click **Configure automatic deploys..**.
+11. For the development stage, click the expansion button and then click **Configure automatic deploys..**.
 Then click **Enable Automatic Deploys**.
 Do not check "Wait for CI to pass before deploy" unless you have CI setup.

 Now you're all set.

 ## Usage

 To demo, simply submit a pull request.
-It's easiest to do through the Github UI.
+It's easiest to do through the GitHub UI.
 Simply edit a page, then instead of committing directly to the branch, create a pull request.
 Once created, the review app is ready to go.
 When the pull request is accepted, the review app is deleted and the application is deployed to your staging org.

-If you want to work against the latest buildpacks, update the version # (or remove entirely).
+If you want to work against the latest buildpacks, update the version # (or remove entirely) in `app.json`.

 ## Clean up